Today (1982 TV program): Ratings

 From 2004 to 2007, Sunrise won the ratings battle, defeating Today by 62% between January and May 2007.
 However, during 2007, Today slightly improved its ratings and made audience gains, and made a 9% rise from 2006 between 7am and 9am, and a 16% increase in the key 6am to 7am news hour.
 In contrast, Sunrise fell 4% year-on-year in the 7am to 9am timeslot.
 Since Lisa Wilkinson joined Today in May 2007, the program consistently defeated Sunrise in Melbourne.

 On Good Friday 2009, Today defeated Sunrise for the first time in five years.
 Over the next four years, Today continued to make inroads on Sunrise, defeating them for a weekly win in June 2011 for the first time in seven years, and winning Sydney in 2012.
 However, upon Samantha Armytage's appointment as host of Sunrise in August 2013, Today's rating slipped for the next two years.

 After some sizeable wins in the second half of 2015, Today managed some of its best ever ratings in early 2016.
 Today defeated Sunrise in 2016 based on weeks won.

 After Sunrise reclaimed the ratings crown in 2017, the program's ratings slipped significantly in 2018, due to negative headlines surrounding co-host Karl Stefanovic.
 After Stefanovic was axed at the end of that year, the ratings for Today slipped even further in 2019, often posing record low ratings.
-The ratings trouble continued upon Stefanovic's return in 2020 with Today regularly beaten by both Sunrise and News Breakfast, although gradually the viewership gap has been reduced overtime.
+The ratings trouble continued upon Stefanovic's return in 2020 with Today regularly beaten by both Sunrise and News Breakfast, although gradually the viewership gap has been reduced over time.
 In mid-September 2021, Today recorded first instance of leading viewership over Sunrise since 2018.

 Broadcasting

-Due to the fact that Australia has more than one time zone, Today is not broadcast live to the entire nation.
+Due to the fact that Australia has more than one time zone, the show is not broadcast live to the entire nation.

-New South Wales (including ACT), Victoria and Tasmania have Today aired live all year round.
+Live year round broadcasts are in New South Wales & ACT,Victoria and Tasmania.